RatnaTiwari04/Work/Documents/Dropdown.md

 - Chip-based display for multi-select with expansion/collapse
 - Clear button functionality
 - Customizable maximum height and chip display limits
+- **Icons and side content support for enhanced option display**
+- **Radio buttons and checkboxes for visual selection indicators**
+- **Automatic placeholder fallback to first option when none provided**

 **Component Location:**
 ```